Beginner Rule Confusion: Can the Ball Hit the Wall First

 What happens if the ball hits the glass before bouncing on the ground?

-The point is lost for the side whose ball it was — it is treated the same as an unreturned ball landing out, because the required ground bounce never happened before the wall contact.
+The point is lost for the side whose ball it was.
+It is treated the same as an unreturned ball landing out.
+This is.
+This is because the required ground bounce never happened before the wall contact.

 Can I hit my own side wall on purpose before the ball crosses the net?

 Yes.
-Players are allowed to play their own attacking shot off their own side or back wall before returning it over the net (this is the basis of shots like the por tres) — the ground-bounce-before-wall rule applies to returning a ball that has already crossed to your side, not to how you construct your own shot.
+Players are allowed to play their own attacking shot off their own side or back wall before returning it over the net (this is the basis of shots like the por tres).
+This means the ground-bounce-before-wall rule applies to returning a ball that has already crossed to your side, not to how you construct your own shot.

 Related terms

-- Wall PlayWall play is using the glass walls that enclose a padel court — letting balls rebound off the back or side glass and playing them after the bounce — which keeps rallies alive far longer than in tennis and makes positioning more important than power.
+- Wall PlayWall play means using the enclosure.
+This means letting a ball come off the back or side panel and playing it afterwards.
+This means which keeps rallies alive far longer than in tennis and makes positioning matter more than power.

-- Back GlassThe Back Glass is the tall transparent wall at each end of a padel court, which players use intentionally to extend rallies by letting shots rebound back into play.
+- Back GlassThe Back Glass is the tall transparent wall at each end of a padel court.
+This players use intentionally to extend rallies by letting shots rebound back into play.

-- Side GlassThe Side Glass is the lateral transparent wall running alongside each half of a padel court, which redirects angled shots back into play and creates unique rebound trajectories not seen in any other racket sport.
+- Side GlassThe Side Glass is the lateral transparent wall running alongside each half of a padel court.
+This redirects angled shots back into play and creates unique rebound trajectories not seen in any other net-divided racket sport.

-- Letting the Ball GoLetting the Ball Go means intentionally allowing a fast or deep ball to pass you and rebound off the back glass rather than volleying or striking it in the air, turning a potential winner into a manageable rebound shot.
+- Letting the Ball GoLetting the Ball Go means intentionally allowing a fast or deep ball to pass you and rebound off the back glass rather than volleying or striking it in the air.
+This turns a potential winner into a manageable rebound shot.

-- Por TresA "por tres" is a smash hit so the ball bounces on the court, rebounds high off the back glass, and exits the enclosure over the fence — a spectacular, unreturnable winner that is padel's signature finish and the reason aggressive overhead play aims for the glass rather than the open court.
+- Por TresA "por tres" is an overhead struck.
+As a result, the ball bounces, rebounds high, and leaves the enclosure over the three-metre side panel.
+This means a spectacular, unreturnable finish.
+The reason aggressive overhead play aims at the glass rather than the open court.

 Related guides & benchmarks